 Spanning the last 150 years, these unique collections reflect Plymouth's changing cityscape.
-Thanks to 'Plymouth Pictured', a digitisation and cataloguing project supported by the Heritage Lottery Fund, many of these collections are available online through the links below.
+Thanks to 'Plymouth Pictured', a digitisation and cataloguing project supported by The National Lottery Heritage Fund, many of these collections are available online through the links below.

 As well as ensuring that each image is now copied and catalogued individually, the original albums and photographs can be archived and are no longer subjected to regular handling.